Fish kick: History and use

 Misty Hyman, an American butterfly stroke swimmer, first used the kick after her coach, Bob Gillett, read an article in Scientific American that was published in 1995 about how fish swim through the water.
 Gillett experimented in developing a form of kicking based on it, and the two began working in December 1995.
 Once it was perfected, Hyman was able to use the kick successfully, breaking the world record in women's 100-meter short course butterfly in 1997 and winning the women's 200-meter butterfly at the 2000 Summer Olympics in Sydney.
 Both times, the kick was credited with helping her succeed.
 The method was criticized by other swimmers for providing an unfair advantage and for the waves it sends to other lanes.

 The stroke has not seen wide adoption among professional swimmers, though some, such as Alexander Popov, a Russian, and Ian Thorpe, an Australian, have trained using the stroke.
-Ryan Held, also an American, made use of the fish kick at the Rio 2016 Summer Olympics in a turn at the men's 4-by-100 freestyle relay.
+During the 2012 London Olympics, Great Britain's Liam Tancock used it for most of his underwater in the 4 x 100 medley relay.
+Ryan Held, also an American, made use of the fish kick at the Rio 2016 Summer Olympics in the turn for his leg of the men's 4-by-100 freestyle relay.